analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 -   **Overview**
     -   [popularized by Dave McClure (2007)](https://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-long-version)
     -   a systematic way to optimize the customer funnel
-    -   Dave suggested startups foucs on 5 to 10 conversion steps to measure and iterate on via AB tests (based on cost, conversion, and business revenue model)
+    -   Dave suggests startups foucs on 5 to 10 conversion steps to measure and iterate on via AB tests (based on cost, conversion, and business revenue model)
     -   Dave recommends 80% effort deployed on existing feature optimization and 20% on new feature dev
     -   funnel metrics segmented by audience, channel, campaign theme, landing page & CTA, copy & graphics